Authentication

 (required)

 Base64 encoding of client_id and client_secret (API keys) joined by a single colon ":" of the control device that needs to be authenticated.
+Control-device client_id values begin with cdv_ and contain 30 characters.

 Type: String